luigineto/goodbye/README.md

 ## Setup/Installation Requirements

 * Clone this repository.
-* Open the goodbye.html file with your browser
+* Open the goodbye.html file in your browser.

 ## Technologies Used